Turkey (bird)

-The turkey is a large bird in the genus Meleagris, native to North America.
-There are two extant turkey species: the wild turkey (Meleagris gallopavo) of eastern and central North America and the ocellated turkey (Meleagris ocellata) of the Yucatán Peninsula in Mexico.
-Males of both turkey species have a distinctive fleshy wattle, called a snood, that hangs from the top of the beak.
-They are among the largest birds in their ranges.
-As with many large ground-feeding birds (order Galliformes), the male is bigger and much more colorful than the female.
+Turkeys are large, heavyset galliforms in the genus Meleagris, indigenous to the Americas.
+They are among the largest birds in their native ranges, as well as being one of the heaviest birds in the order Galliformes.
+There are two extant turkey species: the wild turkey (Meleagris gallopavo) of Southern, Central and Eastern North America, and the ocellated turkey (Meleagris ocellata) of the Yucatán Peninsula in Mexico.
+Males of both species have a distinctive singular fleshy wattle, called a snood, that hangs from the base of the culmen.
+Like with other phasianines, the male is bigger and sports fancier plumage than the female.

 The earliest turkeys evolved in North America over 20 million years ago.
 They share a recent common ancestor with grouse, pheasants, and other fowl.
-The wild turkey species is the ancestor of the domestic turkey, which was domesticated approximately 2,000 years ago by indigenous peoples.
-It was this domesticated turkey that later reached Eurasia, during the Columbian exchange.
+The North American wild turkey is the ancestor of the domestic turkey, which was domesticated approximately 2,000 years ago by indigenous peoples.
+It was this domestic descendant that was later transported by humans to Eurasia, during the Columbian exchange.